 Only if there’s a physical or practical need.
 Most cats will never need to be shaved for as long as they live, and shaving them takes away from their ability to control their own environment.
 Only shave your cat if there’s no other option.

 If your cat will let you, yes!
 Cats can enjoy baths just as much as people can, and get all the same benefits.
+They don’t absolutely ‘need’ baths, but then there’s no downside to giving them one, so why wouldn’t you?
 There is no negative to bathing your cat.
+How to bathe a cat is another matter; they all have their own distinct personalities, and some of them will accept a bath more easily than others with.
 If your cat is

 Should I Trim My Cat’s Claws?